acm-ndsu/acm-ndsu.github.io/_posts/2018-01-30-meeting-minutes.md

 - Money
 - Corporate Talk

-#What We Went Over:
+# What We Went Over:

-- SIGs
-    -

 - Money
     - Computers